ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove-Studio.rst

 To connect to your ROS 2 stack, click "Open connection", select the ROS 2 tab, and configure your ``ROS_DOMAIN_ID``.

 You could also click "Open local file" to select any local ROS 2 ``.db3`` files to load into the application.
-Alternativley, you can drag-and-drop these files directly into Foxglove Studio.
+Alternatively, you can drag-and-drop these files directly into Foxglove Studio.

 Check out the `Foxglove Studio docs <https://foxglove.dev/docs/studio/connection/native>`__ for more detailed instructions.